 recover the cost of replacing an electric water heater on the overnight

-(off-peak 1) tariff.
+(controlled load 1) tariff.
 Moreover, reductions

 ‘peaking’ gas plants.
 Purchasing ‘green

-warming to be an important issue.
+warming is considered an important issue.

 Some people argue that if firewood is left in the forest it will eventually decompose and produce similar emissions to burning it.
 This however, can take much longer than the critical 20 year period.
 Soil scientist Glen Ayers stated that “Forest debris left in the woods will produce very minor amounts of methane, if any,unless it is squashed into a swamp or buried in a stump dump.”
 Another important concerns is that a considerable proportion of firewood is not from sustainable sources (e.g. 80–90% of Canberra’s firewood is said to be sourced from dead standing paddock trees up to 400 km away) and that firewood extraction is threatening biodiversity and depriving native species,including threatened wildlife, of hollow logs for homes.
 Far from being sustainable, firewood supplies in the Riverina are said to be running out.
 People have burned old railway sleepers (hardwood can survive for decades without rotting) and experienced health problems.